Corbin Carroll Player Props: Diamondbacks vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.43 team ERA ranks 21st across all league pitching staffs.
+- The Tigers have a 4.51 team ERA that ranks 21st across all MLB pitching staffs.

-- Tigers pitchers combine to surrender 72 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Tigers pitchers combine to surrender 74 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- In his last appearance on Saturday, the righty went seven innings against the Chicago White Sox, giving up one earned run while surrendering two hits.
+- In his last outing on Sunday against the Chicago White Sox, the left-hander tossed five innings, allowing one earned run while surrendering three hits.

-- In nine games this season, the 31-year-old has an ERA of 3.21, with 6.9 strikeouts per nine innings.
-Opponents are hitting .211 against him.
+- In 11 games this season, the 32-year-old has a 5.57 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.